flozz/StackBlur/README.md

-# StackBlur.js - Fast and almost Gaussian blur
+# StackBlur.js - Fast blur

 StackBlur.js is a fast, almost Gaussian blur created by by Mario Klingemann.